 Lastly, check the wiring as it’s essential to keep your e-bike running.
 Since the wires are on the outside of converted e-bikes, you have to be extra careful that they don’t get caught in your car’s bike rack while mounting/unmounting.

-Additionally, you’ll need more power to accelerate your bike if you’re a heavy biker.
+Additionally, you’ll need more power to accelerate your bike via pedal assist if you’re a heavy biker.
 While a biker weighing 110 lbs will be comfortable with a 250W bike that’s ridden on a flat surface, bikers weighing over 220 lbs may require a 750W e-bike for flat surfaces and a 1000W model for steep inclinations.

 The type of bottom bracket your bike has determines whether you should select a mid-drive or hub motor conversion kit.
 Ideally, if you’re looking to attach a mid-drive, you must have a standard threaded bottom bracket shell that’s 68mm-73mm wide.
 But with a press-fit bottom bracket, it’s best to choose a hub motor.
 Most hub motors come equipped with a pedal sensor that can be fitted to a square-tapered cartridge bottom bracket (on the non-drive side).
+Mid-drive kits will be better suited for an electric mountain bike dedicated to off-roading while a rear hub motor kit would be better for flat terrain.

 E-bike conversion kits come with either a cadence or a torque sensor, and you can choose which one suits you best based on your pedaling style.
 With cadence sensors, the faster you pedal, the more power you derive from the motor.
 You can find these sensors with hub-drive motors.
 Unlike cadence sensors, torque sensors measure how hard you’re pedaling and are commonly used in mid-drives.